 Bus on Demand

 Our normal University Shuttlebus services are currently suspended due to Covid-19.
 Learn more about travelling between Wellesbourne and Main campus, and an alternative to the shuttlebus, DRT.

-You should follow guidelines for social distancing and face coverings as recommended by Gov.uk: see Gov.uk's current guidelines for Coronavirus.
+You should follow guidelines as recommended by Gov.uk: see Gov.uk's current guidelines for Coronavirus.

 Please be considerate

-Even though government restrictions are being lifted, please bear in mind that some of your neighbours, local residents and friends may be clinically vulnerable - or just nervous about life getting 'back to normal'.
-Some people will be especially worried at first as students return to local areas for their studies.
+Please bear in mind that some of your neighbours, local residents and friends may be clinically vulnerable - or just anxious about the pandemic.

 It's really important to be kind to people around you, especially during these challenging times.
 Be considerate of others in your neighbourhood, on public transport, and in shops.
 If you have any worries or concerns yourself, you can talk to our Wellbeing team.